NPMs: Neural Parametric Models for 3D Deformable Shapes: Method

 Once our latent representations of shape and pose have been constructed, we can leverage these spaces at test time by traversing them to solve for the latent codes that best explain an input sequence of $L$ depth maps.
 We thus fit \OURS{} to the input data by solving for the unique latent shape code and the $L$ per-frame latent pose codes that best explain the whole sequence of observations.

 For each depth map in the input sequence, we project the depth values into a $256^3$-SDF grid.
-We also compute a volumetric mask $M_{\mathrm{o}}$ for occluded regions that are further than a truncation of \SI{0.01}{} (in normalized units) from the input observed surface, \ie, we do not consider grid points $\bm{g}$ where $\mathrm{SDF}(\bm{g}) < -0.01$.
+We also compute a volumetric mask $M_{\mathrm{o}}$ for occluded regions that are further than \SI{0.01}{} (in normalized units) from the input observed surface, \ie, we do not consider grid points $\bm{g}$ where $\mathrm{SDF}(\bm{g}) < -0.01$.

 We then obtain initial estimates of the shape code and pose codes with the initialization process described in Sec.~\ref{subsubsec:encoder_init}.
 Given the initial shape code, we can extract the canonical shape surface and then sample $N_t$ surface points~$\{ \fx_k \}_{k=1}^{N_t}$ (\mbox{$N_t = \SI{500000}{}$} in our experiments) and add random displacements sampled from $\mathcal{N}(0,\,0.015^2)$.